mathworks-ref-arch/administer-mathworks-service-host/admin-scripts/windows/admin-controlled-installation/README.md

 >Note: For more details about the following scripts and their available options, run them with `-Help` option, e.g. `.\download_msh.ps1 -Help`

 ## 1. Download MathWorks Service Host
-Download the MathWorks Service Host zip file from the MathWorks website using this command:
+Download the MathWorks Service Host zip file from the [MathWorks website](https://www.mathworks.com/MathWorksServiceHost/win64/managed.zip) or by using this command:
 ```ps1
 .\download_msh.ps1 -Destination C:\Downloads\MathWorks\ServiceHost\
 ```